 Click on each picture below to find out more…

-GIRL POWER DESIGN LAB - Through interactive activities we break down important issues that girls face today into 3 areas - The Science of Girls, The World of Girls, and the Art of Girls.
+POWERFUL GIRL DESIGN LAB - Through interactive activities we break down important issues that girls face today into 3 areas - The Science of Girls, The World of Girls, and the Art of Girls.